UW Medicine Compliance

 Outside Work – FAQs

-The following FAQs are intended to help UW Medicine workforce members including faculty, non-faculty healthcare professionals, trainees and staff navigate the applicable laws, policies and rules governing outside work/consulting.
+The following FAQs are intended to help UW Medicine workforce members including faculty, non-faculty healthcare professionals, trainees and staff, navigate the applicable laws, policies and rules governing outside work/consulting.

-A. You must not use your official position for private or personal benefit.
+- You must not use your official position for private or personal benefit.

-C. Institutional resources such as facilities, computers and equipment may not be used to conduct or promote outside work.*
+- Institutional resources such as facilities, computers and equipment may not be used to conduct or promote outside work.

 The following questions are frequently asked.
 If you have additional questions about outside work, consult your department chair, director, or hospital/clinic/lab supervisor or manager.
+Additionally, please contact UW Medicine Compliance at 206.543.3098 for additional guidance.
+Please note: Compliance has no decision-making authority to approve or deny Outside Work requests.

 - UW Administrative Policy Statement 47.3